-The government cannot create prosperity.
-Only the American people can.
-And the government needs to stop making it hard for us to do so.
+The government cannot create prosperity, only the American people can.
+The government needs to stop making it hard for us to do so.

 The recent recession is the result of bad government policy and private sector greed.
 In 1995, the Clinton Administration changed regulations to force lenders to give more mortgages to more Americans.